University of Tampa

 The University of Tampa

-Students benefit from close interactions with faculty, who are committed to academic and professional excellence — 97 percent have a Ph.D. and 80 percent have practical business experience.
-Professors frequently engage in international business initiatives and research, and are attuned to the unique needs and goals of international students.
+Students benefit from close interactions with faculty, who are committed to academic and professional excellence — 90 percent have a Ph.D. or terminal degree in their field and 80 percent have practical business experience.
+Professors frequently engage in international business initiatives and research and are attuned to the unique needs and goals of international students.

 Career Preparation